citp/privacy-policy-historical/k/ke/kel/kelkoo.co.uk.md

 ##  How do you edit and delete your account information and preferences?

 You can edit your account information and preferences at any time, including whether you want Kelkoo to contact you about products, services, content and special offers.
-If you do not wish to receive the Kelkoo Newsletter then you can also click on the link to unsubscribe contained at the bottom of the Kelkoo Newsletter email or [email us](mailto:newsletter@kelkoo.co.uk) or write to us at: Legal Department, Kelkoo.com (UK) Limited, 6th Floor, Portland House, London SW1E 5BH
+If you do not wish to receive the Kelkoo Newsletter then you can also click on the link to unsubscribe contained at the bottom of the Kelkoo Newsletter email or [email us](mailto:newsletter@kelkoo.co.uk).

 ##  How long do we hold Personal Information for?